nditech/NDIplatforms/docs/structure.md

     9 directories, 20 files

-There are 3 top-level directories: `cores/`, `stock/` and `demtools/`. `cores/` contains various versions of Drupal. `stock/` contains basic implementations of underlying applications: CiviCRM and DKAN.
-These are useful for debugging, and isolating issues between the applications and the DemTools customizations.
+There are 3 top-level directories: `cores/`, `stock/` and `demtools/`.
+Each of these include a directory for a number of flavours.
+Wthin each of these, we find the actual makefiles, build files and lockfiles.
-Finally, `demtools/` contains the platforms used by DemTools: stock applications plus addtional contrib and custom components.

 We examine these in more detail later.

 ### Types of Drush makefiles